Thyroid Nodules (cont.)

 - Another type of benign nodule that may be seen is called a Hurthle cell adenoma.
-Few nodules are cancerous.
+Up to 24% of Hurthle cell nodules are cancerous.

 - Cancerous nodules are classified by the types of malignant thyroid cells they contain.
 These cell types include papillary, follicular, medullary, or poorly differentiated (anaplastic) cells.
 The prognosis for the patient depends largely on the cell type and how far the cancer has spread at the time of diagnosis.